exosite-archive/hvac-reference-application/README.md

 Before continuing you will need to find the ID of the product you created.

-1. In Murano select *Products*
+1. In Murano select *Products*.

-2. Select the product you just created
+2. Select the product you just created.

-3. Copy the Product ID on this page
+3. Copy the Product ID on this page.

    ![product id](assets/product_id.png)